TJ-VO/genesis-tool-design/competitive-differentiation.md

 **Basic Branching Architecture:**
 ```
 Session 1: [Topic A + Topic B mixed - 50 messages]
-User branches at message 25 to focus on Topic B
+User initiates branch at message 25

 New Branch:
-- Copies ALL messages 1-25 (includes Topic A pollution)
+- ✅ Copies ALL messages 1-25 automatically
+- ✅ Opens in new view (implementation varies)
+- ✅ Original conversation preserved
-- Cannot selectively copy only Topic B context
+- ⚠️ Includes Topic A pollution (cannot selectively copy only Topic B)
-- User must work around irrelevant Topic A content
+- ⚠️ Branches remain within this conversation tree (no cross-conversation reuse)
+- ⚠️ Can become cluttered with multiple branches
 ```

 **Knowledge-Graph Architecture:**